• Skip to primary navigation

 I have no illusions about ending the social menace of cyberbullying, trolling, or fake news.
 But each would be greatly reduced if

-- networks were required to out perpetrators to law-enforcement authorities for posting abusive, harassing, fake, or violent content.
+• networks were required to report perpetrators to law enforcement authorities for posting abusive, harassing, fake, or violent content.

 I’ve been in the vanguard of efforts to get social media companies to ban online anonymity.
 I refer you to such commentaries as “Yet More Websites Banning Public Comments,” October 16, 2015, and “Ban Anonymous Comments to Save the Internet,” March 22, 2019.

-This in part is why I’m hailing what could prove a giant leap for India, even if it proves only a small step for social media.
+This, in part, is why iPINIONS is hailing what could prove a giant leap for India, even if it proves only a small step for social media.

 Facebook, YouTube, Twitter and TikTok will have to reveal users’ identities if Indian government agencies ask them to. …